flyntwp/flynt/README.md

 ### Field Groups
 Field groups are needed to show registered fields in the WordPress back-end.
 All  field groups are created in the `./inc/fieldGroups` folder.
 Two field groups exist by default: [`pageComponents.php`](https://github.com/flyntwp/flynt/tree/master/inc/templates/pageComponents.php) and [`postComponents.php`](https://github.com/flyntwp/flynt/tree/master/inc/templates/postComponents.php).

-To include fields that have been registered with `Flynt\Api::registerFields`, use `ACFComposer::registerFieldGroup($config)` inside the Inside the `Flynt/afterRegisterComponents` action.
+To include fields that have been registered with `Flynt\Api::registerFields`, use `ACFComposer::registerFieldGroup($config)` inside the `Flynt/afterRegisterComponents` action.

 Use `Flynt\Api::loadFields($scope, $fieldPath = null)` to load groups of fields into a field group.
 For example: